shaery/dhanmondi-diagonstic/README.md

-# Getting Started with Create React App
+# Dhanmondi Diagonstic and Consultation Center

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Shaery's Music Studio](https://elated-curran-267f7d.netlify.app/service).

+This project's objective:
+1. Can know about this diagonstic center
+2. Can know about the goal of this diagonstic center
+3. Can know about the objective of this diagonstic center
+4. Can know about it's services
+5. Can know about the doctors

 ## Available Scripts